 At Cranial Technologies, we first discussed the babies’ medical histories and then they did scans of the babies’ heads and sent them to their main image processing center to be analyzed.
 This process takes 20-30 minutes (with two babies).
 You can see the scanning in the above and below photos (please excuse the low res iPhone photos).
 The light “sock” mask that goes on their heads allows the camera to better capture the head shape so hair isn’t messing it up.
 I was asked to hold both babies in a certain way and it was really quick taking the photos.

-Of course they recommended helmets for both Hank and Wren.
-We were surprised at the recommendation for Hank’s head, but after seeing the scans and examining his head, we could see that he had a slight flat spot as well.
+Of course, they recommended helmets for both Hank and Wren.
+We were surprised at the recommendation for Hank’s head, but after seeing the scans and examining his head, we could see that he did have a slight flat spot as well.
 I then set up an appointment with Hanger Clinic the next week for a second opinion.
-We didn’t even have Hanger Clinic evaluate Wren (I mean, I could see her flat spot with my own eyes), but they also recommended a helmet for Hank.
-Also, I just wanted to note that Hanger didn’t do any scans at the initial consult, they simply did an examination of the head along with some manual measurements.
+We didn’t even have Hanger Clinic evaluate Wren (I mean, I could see her flat spot with my own eyes), but at the appointment, they also recommended a helmet for Hank.
+Also, I just wanted to note that Hanger didn’t do any scans at the initial consult, they simply did a physical examination of Hank’s head along with some manual measurements.

 She said that both babies heads would likely self-correct on their own!